apache/beam/beam-site/documentation/io/testing.md

 A general guide to writing Unit Tests for all transforms can be found in the [PTransform Style Guide](https://beam.apache.org/contribute/ptransform-style-guide/#testing ).
 We have expanded on a few important points below.

-If you are implementing a `Source`/`Reader` class, make sure to exhaustively unit-test your code.
+If you are using the `Source` API, make sure to exhaustively unit-test your code.
 A minor implementation error can lead to data corruption or data loss (such as skipping or duplicating records) that can be hard for your users to detect.
-Also look into using `SourceTestUtils` - it is a key piece of test `Source` implementations.
+Also look into using <span class="language-java">`SourceTestUtils`</span><span class="language-py">`source_test_utils`</span> - it is a key piece of testing `Source` implementations.

-If you are not using the `Source` API, you can use DoFnTester to help with your testing.
-Datastore's I/O transforms have some good examples of how to use it in testing I/O transforms.
+If you are not using the `Source` API, you can use `TestPipeline` with <span class="language-java">`PAssert`</span><span class="language-py">`assert_that`</span> to help with your testing.

+If you are implementing write, you can use `TestPipeline` to write test data and then read and verify it using a non-Beam client.

 ### Use fakes {#use-fakes}

-Instead of using mocks in your unit tests (pre-programming exact responses to each call for each test), use fakes (a lightweight implementation of the service that behaves the same way at a very small scale) or an in-memory version of the service you're testing.
-This has proven to be the right mix of "you can get the conditions for testing you need" and "you don't have to write a million exacting mock function calls".
+Instead of using mocks in your unit tests (pre-programming exact responses to each call for each test), use fakes.
+The preferred way to use fakes for I/O transform testing is to use a pre-existing in-memory/embeddable version of the service you're testing, but if one does not exist consider implementing your own.
+Fakes have proven to be the right mix of "you can get the conditions for testing you need" and "you don't have to write a million exacting mock function calls".

 ### Network failure

-To help with testing and separation of concerns, **code that interacts across a network should be handled in a separate class from your I/O transform**, and thus should be unit tested separately from the I/O transform itself.
-In many cases, necessary network retries should be encapsulated within a fake implementation.
+To help with testing and separation of concerns, **code that interacts across a network should be handled in a separate class from your I/O transform**.
 The suggested design pattern is that your I/O transform throws exceptions once it determines that a read is no longer possible.

 This allows the I/O transform's unit tests to act as if they have a perfect network connection, and they do not need to retry/otherwise handle network connection problems.

 ## Batching

 If your I/O transform allows batching of reads/writes, you must force the batching to occur in your test.
-Having configurable batch size options on your I/O transform allows that to happen easily (potentially marked as test-only)
+Having configurable batch size options on your I/O transform allows that to happen easily.
+These must be marked as test only.

 <!--
 # Next steps